Home Loans for Apartments and Units in Springfield and Ipswich, QLD, The 2026 Guide

 • Investment loans: for apartment investors, with rates from approximately 5.85% p.a. and interest-only options where suitable.

-• Low deposit loans: access First Home Guarantee or pay LMI to buy with smaller deposits - on a $650,000 apartment, 5% deposit is $32,500, 10% is $65,000, and 20% is $130,000.
+• Low deposit loans: access First Home Guarantee or pay LMI to buy with smaller deposits.
+On a $650,000 apartment, a 5% deposit is $32,500, 10% is $65,000, and 20% is $130,000.

 • Construction loans: for off-the-plan unit purchases, with progressive drawdowns as building stages complete.

-Government schemes and grants for apartment buyers
+What government schemes and grants apply to apartment buyers?

 How do you apply for an apartment or unit home loan?